Fire and rescue services

 Full travel advice: Local contacts

-Terror attacks are a significant risk in Chad.
+Terrorist attacks are a significant risk in Chad, including the Lake Chad Basin and along border areas.
 They could happen anywhere and at any time.

 Kidnapping is a risk in remote areas of Africa's Sahel region, which includes Chad.